 - 1.1.
-The purpose of this Developer Contributions Supplementary Planning Document (SPD) is to set out Cherwell District Council's approach to seeking Section 106 planning obligations. - 1.2.
+The purpose of this Developer Contributions Supplementary Planning Document (SPD) is to set out Cherwell District Council's approach to seeking Section 106 planning obligations in the absence of a Community Infrastructure Levy (CIL) Charging Schedule within the District. - 1.2.
 This guidance does not cover every possible circumstance and/or obligation that may need to be taken into account, but it provides a clear indication of the Council's essential requirements from new development in respect of the provision of infrastructure, community facilities and services.
 It will enable developers to understand planning obligation requirements and costs from an early stage in the development process and to make appropriate provision when formulating costs and undertaking financial appraisals. - 1.3.
 Since the introduction of the Community Infrastructure Levy Regulations 2010 (as amended) ('CIL Regulations'), developers are expected to contribute towards the provision of infrastructure through a combination of mechanisms: paying a levy through CIL (if adopted at local level), S106 obligations, planning conditions and S278 highway contributions. - 1.4.
 The CIL Regulations mean that since 6 April 2015 the use of Section 106 obligations has become more restricted, with the Council only able to pool a maximum of five separate obligations (entered into on or after 6 April 2010) for a specific infrastructure project or a type of infrastructure. - 1.5.
 The CIL Regulations have recently been the subject of review by Central Government.
 The CIL Review Group was established by the former Communities Secretary and former Minister for Housing and Planning in November 2015.
 The purpose of the review was to 'Assess the extent to which CIL does or can provide an effective mechanism for funding infrastructure, and to recommend changes that would improve its operation in support of the Government's wider housing and growth objectives.'
 The report was submitted to Government in October 2016 and published in March 2017.
-It is anticipated that an announcement on the Government's response to this review will be made in the 2017 Autumn Statement. - 1.6.
+It is anticipated that an announcement on the Government's response to this review will be made in 2018. - 1.6.
 The timing and scope of the Government's review is outside the control of the Council.
-The guidance in this document is provided within the parameters of existing regulations and adopted local plan policies.